pfloos/IntPak/README.md

 ```
 The basis set is given in `input/basis` while the molecular geometry is given in `input/molecule`.
 A concrete example is given in the repository.
+Additional tuning can be done in the main source file `src/IntPak.f90`.

 Have fun!